vanyaindigo/OpenWRT_VLESS/README.md

 ---

 ### **License**
 This script is released under the MIT License.
-See the `LICENSE` file for details.

 ---

 ### **Acknowledgments**
 - Thanks to the OpenWrt community for providing robust tools and documentation.
 - Special thanks to contributors of `dnsmasq`, `Stubby`, and `Sing-Box` for their excellent software.

----

-By following this script, you can achieve a highly customizable and secure network setup on your OpenWrt router.
-Enjoy! 🚀